willian-milk/wiringX/README.md

 ```
 pacman -S wiringx-git
 ```
-Pin numbering of the Raspberry Pi, Hummingboard, BananaPi and Radxa Rock can be found here: http://wiringx.org/
+Pin numbering of the Raspberry Pi, Hummingboard, BananaPi, Radxa Rock and Milk-V  can be found here: http://wiringx.org/